ruthtillman/ASpaceASnake/README.md

 /locations/4025,23232
 ```

 upload your data into OpenRefine.
-Blank down the 'location_ur' column.
+Blank down the 'location_uri' column.
 In the 'id' column, choose Edit Cells from the drop-down, join multi-valued cells, use | separator.
 Download as CSV.
 The script can also run against paired data, but will take longer to process.

 Note: Admin rights seem to be needed to run these updates.